 This sales resume cover letter sample is written about the company specifically.
 It gives a seductive taste of why you’d be perfect for their sales team.

 It’s not only a great opening paragraph, but it’ll make them want to read more!

-Like I mentioned, there are other ways to go about your sales introductory statement.
-For more irresistible and enticing ideas, see: How to Write a Cover Letter: Sample & Guide [20+ Examples]
+For other intriguing ideas, see: How to Write a Cover Letter: Sample & Guide [20+ Examples]

 You + Company = Perfect Sales Partnership

 They have a stack of 250 resumes to sift through.

 The odds don’t seem to be in your favor, but don’t stress.